 Upon arrival at the hotel, I notice it’s a nice hotel.
 Or at least, the reception is nice.
-At the room, I notice it’s a bit outdated.
+In the room, I notice it’s a bit outdated.
 TravelBird lured me with the four-star hotel thingy but little did I know that didn’t have to mean anything.

 The window of my room only has one-half of the curtains.
-Luckily we are on the top floor and no one can look inside.
+Luckily we are on the top floor, and no one can look inside.
 But still.

 The furniture is old, which isn’t a drama.
 But I expected more of all of it.